Tim-Lu-cuhksz/DomainLLMs/papers/failure_patterns.md

 We use the following prompt for paraphrasing (let me know if you think the prompt is bad):
 ```
 # Let me know if you think the following prompt is not good enough!!!
 system_prompt = """You are a helpful assistant.
-You will be given a question and a mode for paraphrasing.
+You will be given a question and a mode with an explanation for paraphrasing.
 An example could be:
 ###
-Mode: some_specific_mode
+Mode: some_specific_mode: explanation
 Question: the_question_stem
 ###
 You should carefully read the question and understand the paraphrasing mode.
 Please paraphrase the sentence according the mode and output your result.
+You should not paraphrase using other modes.
 Do not output any prompts or contents apart from the paraphrased question."""

 user_prompt = f'''Please paraphrase the following question based on the given mode.
 ###